amanmrangin/java_learning/README.md

 - Use **Constants** in a Final class or **Enum**s for readability and Type safety.
 - Design a every project to use custome Log Appender to mask the sensitive data from the log output, configure in _application.properties_ or _application.yml_ files
 - Employ to use _Code Coverage_ (**SonarLint**) tools and fix the recommendations from the early development of project
+- Apply **SOLID** design principles.
+  - Single Responsiblity: Class should have single responsibility not combining with other domain/responsibility
+  - Open for Extention, Closed for Modification: A class should be desgined for extenstion (subclass inheritance) and bug fixes.
+Not to modify (add new behaviour) unless needed
+  - Liskov Substitution: An instance of Subclass can repalce the instance of Superclass without disrupting behavior.
+There are some exceptions to change the classes to avoid violation of this rule
+  - Interface Segragation: Split the large behavior (multiple methods) of interface into multiple smaller interfaces.
+This allows the subclasses to implement only required behaviour.
+  - Dependency Invesion: Decouple the classes/modules with abstraction to avoid the dependency.